ximenesfel/action_recognition_openpose/README.md

 # Project

-This project is can be used to obtain skeleton-data from [openpose](https://github.com/CMU-Perceptual-Computing-Lab/openpose) application.
+This project can be used to obtain skeleton-data from [openpose](https://github.com/CMU-Perceptual-Computing-Lab/openpose) application.
 The following features are available:

 - Write json from videos
 - Create database from json files